fink-arthur/ANDyParser/README.md

 ## How to:

-This parser takes as an input a file, that must follow these guidelines:
+This parser takes as an input a file that must follow these guidelines:

 #### Entities